SFDLA: Source-Free Document Layout Analysis: Experiment

 \subsection{Implementation Details}

 We build our method upon a region-based CNN detector for consistency with prior SFOD works and computational efficiency.
 In particular, we adopt a Faster R-CNN architecture with a ResNet-50 backbone~\cite{7780459} pre-trained on ImageNet~\cite{5206848}.
 The source model is first trained on the source domain for 50k iterations with a batch size of 8 across 4 NVIDIA 1080Ti GPUs.
 The initial learning rate is $0.001$ (with a linear warm-up) and is decayed by a factor of 0.1 at 10k, 20k, and 40k iterations.
 We then adapt the trained source model to the target domain under the source-free setting, using a batch size of 1 on 2 GPUs.
-Our implementation utilizes Detectron2~\cite{wu2019detectron2}.
-All evaluations use mean average precision at $50\%$ IoU (mAP@0.5) as the primary metric.
+The processing time of our method is 0.198 s per image, the peak memory usage is 1502 MB, and the FLOPS (Floating-point operations per second) is 132.17 G. Our implementation utilizes Detectron2~\cite{wu2019detectron2}.
+All evaluations use $mAP@0.5$ (mean Average Precision at $50\%$ IoU) as the primary metric.